stealthman22/100-days-of-code/log.md

 DAy 26 (9th April 2019)

-Did a revision on what I learnt from my progress in Bob Tabor's begineers js course.
+Did a revision on what I learnt from my progress in Bob Tabor's beginner's js course.
 Read a medium article by Sunhil Sandu on; map, reduce and filter functions in js.
 Been held up at FCC js tutorials.
+Starting my portfolio page project tomorrow